viperleed/viperleed/doc/content/supp_files.rst

 Supplementary files
 -------------------

-ViPErLEED further prodces additional supplementary files that are required during execution, that contain intermediate results or that may be of interest for debugging purposes.
-These files are stored in the ``SUPP`` subfolder.
+ViPErLEED prodces supplementary files that are required during execution, that contain intermediate results or that may be of interest for debugging purposes.
+These files are stored in the ``SUPP`` subfolder of the ``work`` directory.

 +----------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------+
 | File                                                                                         | Function                                                                                  |